Children & Families

 - Children’s Mercy Hospital receives philanthropic dollars and volunteer time, capped each year by employee teams who decorate hospital public areas for the holidays to cheer young patients.

 - Too many children go hungry on weekends when there’s no school lunch served.
 Hallmark participates in a regional food bank’s BackSnack program that sends those youngsters home with backpacks filled with food for the weekend.
-In 2012, employees packed 38,000 BackSnack kits (and donated many of the backpacks, too).
+In 2014, employees packed more than 40,000 BackSnack kits (and donated many of the backpacks, too).

 - Employees give their time and Hallmark gives the paper to gift-wrap 2,500+ holiday toys and gifts for the Salvation Army to deliver to children on behalf of imprisoned parents.

 - Children from low-income and immigrant families at a nearby elementary school receive financial and volunteer support from Hallmark.
 In recent years that's included tutors, mentors and volunteer classroom painters, as well as donation of recordable storybooks, stocking caps and backpacks filled with school supplies for each child, and financial contributions to such groups as Operation Breakthrough and Teach for America - KC.

 - Since its opening in 1969, almost every school-age child in the region has felt the influence of Hallmark through Kaleidoscope, a place where creativity is sparked and nurtured for Kansas City area kids – and where scraps from Hallmark manufacturing are put to colorful, creative use.
 Free to schools and family session visitors, Kaleidoscope is a gift of creativity to Kansas City and the surrounding region.